 You’ll have no problem finding excellent non-dairy cheeses with wonderful taste and texture.
 We list all the top brands on our vegan cheese page.
 If the label does not say vegan, always check the ingredients for casein or sodium caseinate, which are proteins derived from milk.

 Vegan butters have come a long way.
 Several brands offer wonderful flavor and are free of dangerous trans fats.
 Miyoko’s Cultured Vegan Butter uses organic ingredients, and compares favorably in flavor to butter made from cows’ milk.
-And Earth Balance is an excellent mass-market product carried by most supermarkets.
+And most supermarkets carry Earth Balance, an excellent mass-market product.
 Neither of these products contains dangerous artificial trans fats.
 If you want to embark on a challenging but rewarding cooking project, you can also make superb vegan butter in your kitchen by following this recipe.